 Grants

-CANSPEI is proud to be able to offer two different grants to its member camps.
-The two grants are the New Program Grant and the Professional Development Grant.
-These grants are available to all member camps in good standing - you don't have to be accredited in order to apply.
-Details about each grant including how to apply are given below.
+CANSPEI is proud to be able to offer a granting program and newly REFRESHED granting programs to its member camps.
+These grants are available to all member camps in good standing - you don't have to be accredited in order to apply, however preference is given to accredited members.
+Although it was previously mandatory for receipt, camps who support CANSPEI by attending the Annual General Meeting, contribute volunteers on committees and projects will be prioritized.

-The purpose of the new program grant is to help smaller and medium sized camps introduce new programs and/or make significant improvements to existing programs, which will enhance their camp’s overall programming for their campers.
-The new program grant is not intended to be used to replace existing equipment or program materials for existing programs that would usually be paid for from the camp’s existing operating budget.
+The purpose of the new and invigorated program grant is to help smaller and medium sized camps introduce new programs and/or make significant improvements to existing programs, which will enhance their camp’s overall programming for their campers.

 Examples of new program or proposal ideas: